 Don't Be Discouraged by Withholding

 Paycheck deductions can take a serious chunk out of your income.
+Perhaps this piece might be of interest to you, on medical deductions.
 It's a good idea to try and think of your actual pay as net pay.
 That way you don't come up short because you were calculating using your pre-withholding income.

 Get started by creating your W-2 form today!